Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Justin: But that's incredibly uncommon.
 By far the most common way people get hacked is by someone somewhere far away from you and your phone.
 And two-step verification will protect you from that.

-Is this going to make things more difficult?
+Does two-factor authentication make things more difficult?
 I'm sure my peace of mind is going to make me a tiny bit more miserable.

-Justin: And you have more options when it comes to how you want to use two-step verification.
+Justin: You have options when it comes to how you want to use two-step verification.
 You can choose to enter the verification code every single time you wish to login.
 That can get cumbersome, but it provides a higher level of security.
 Alternatively you could choose to have the app or site remember that particular device for thirty days.
 That is you letting us know that, for you, a password alone is good enough so long as you're using that exact same phone or computer.
 And when that 30 days is up, you will verify your device again.

 Lee: It's not so hard.
 And well worth it.